 The Tavistock Trust For Aphasia Student Prizes

 The Tavistock Trust for Aphasia awards its Student Prizes at all universities in the United Kingdom, New Zealand, Australia, Canada and Ireland that have Speech and Language Therapy departments.
+Click here to see recipients of student prizes.

 The criterion for the prize is that it is awarded for excellence in work relating to aphasia.